Myopia and High Myopia

 The New Jersey Eye Center in Bergen County, NJ

+Short Description: Myopia is short-sightedness, which can develop at any age.
+Short-sighted or near-sighted people can see things close to them clearly, but their distance vision is poor.
+High myopia a severe form of short-sightedness, which requires special care.
+Our New Jersey Eye Center in Bergen County, NJ, is a walk-in facility focusing on “total eye care”.
+We have lots of experience diagnosing, monitoring and treating myopia and high myopia.
 Our ophthalmologists specialize in retina disorders that can lead to high myopia.
 This is a common problem among patients.
 If you are worried about vision loss, or myopia and high myopia, make an appointment today at the New Jersey Eye Center.
 Phone (201) 374-8900.
-Email: [email protected].
+Email: [email protected]